-The Faculty of Medicine, Nursing and Health Sciences awards credit (advanced standing) towards its degrees and awards based on the University Credit Policy (including Recognition of Prior Learning) together with the Faculty course and award regulations.
+The Faculty of Medicine, Nursing and Health Sciences awards credit towards its programs based on the University Credit Policy.

 The Faculty’s principles regarding assessments of credit are that:

 - the credit awarded does not undermine the students' chance at academic success

 - the studies are relevant to the curriculum and academic standards of the Faculty and University

 - It is at the discretion of the Course Coordinator or the Chief Examiner whether credit for previous study be granted based on the syllabus and transcript provided.